nestybox/sysbox/README.md

     $ docker run --runtime=sysbox-runc -it any_image

-You get a well isolated container capable of seamlessly running most software that runs in a VM (e.g., systemd, Docker, Kubernetes, etc).
+You get a well isolated container capable of seamlessly running microservices as well as system-level software that normally that runs on VMs (e.g., systemd, Docker, Kubernetes, etc).

 More on how to use Sysbox [here](#using-sysbox).